 Affogato means “drowned” in Italian and throughout Italy it’s commonly used to refer to a single scoop of gelato “drowned” in a single shot of espresso.
 In the words of cookbook author Rachel Roddy, affogato means “The effect of pale and dark, hot meeting cold, sweet and lactic meeting a full, tannic espresso.”
 We couldn’t agree more.
 Contrary to most things Italian, one must make haste when luxuriating in this dessert so as to capture those moments before the opposing tastes and temperatures and textures meld into homogeny.
 As such, the most practical way to share this with guests, explains Roddy, is to keep the gelato and coffee separate “and let people do the drowning themselves.”
 Mark her words.
 Here’s how to make it.
-This recipe has been updated.
 Originally published March 3, 2016.–Renee Schettler Rossi

 - Quick Glance